muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 - Numeric: Integer, Fraction
 - Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point
 - Stringy: Bits, Blob, Text
-- Identifier: Nesting, Heading
+- Identifier: Nesting

-- Discrete: Lot, Array, Set, Bag, Mix
+- Collective: Pair, Tuple, Lot, Interval

-- Continuous: Interval, Interval Set, Interval Bag
+- Discrete: Array, Set, Bag, Mix
-- Structural: Pair, Tuple
+- Continuous: Interval Set, Interval Bag
 - Relational: Tuple Array, Relation, Tuple Bag
 - Generic: Article, Excuse

-- Source Code: Renaming
+- Source Code: Heading, Renaming

 A *possrep* corresponds to the concept of a *data type*, where the latter is characterized by a set of *values*, and one may choose to use those